johnosullivan/AOOP/README.md

 ```
 mongod --dbpath .
 ```
-; code coverage is at 72%.
+.

 ## Clients

 -  edu.comp373.view.FacilityClient_WithDAOAccess.java
 -  edu.comp373.view.FacilityClient_WithSpring.java
 -  edu.comp373.view.FacilityClient_WithSpringAndDAO.java
+-  edu.comp373.view.FacilityClient_WithSpringPatterns.java

 There are currenlty three clients that interface with the Facility manager system.
 "FacilityClient_WithDAOAccess" requires a mongoDB session to run on the localhost.
 "FacilityClient_WithSpring" uses the spring container configuration for dependency injection along with application context.
 "FacilityClient_WithSpringAndDAO" uses both of the requirements above to operate correctly.
+"FacilityClient_WithSpringPatterns" uses the spring framework and patterns in a client demo.
 The dependency relationship using XML is located at ```META-INF/app-context.xml```

+## Patterns

+<b>Bridge Pattern</b> - The bridge patterns was used in the project with the different user types like the Inspector and FacilityUser.
+The bridge pattern allowed for the abstraction and implemention to be designs independently along with the client code to access the abstrct parts with being worried about the concrete implementaion.
+The implementation of the pattern can be in the following Java source files: <i>FacilityUser.java, Inspector.java, User.java, UserAbstract.java, and UserInterface.java.</i>

+<b>Observer Pattern</b> - The observer patterns which is a behavioral pattern was utilized in the bridge to allows users to attach to different Requests (Inspections/MaintenanceRequest/Reservation), to which any changes to the state of said request will notify any of the users (Observers) who are attached to it.
+This required the modification of the different requests to be abstract so they could be meet the requirements of the Subject in the Observer Pattern.
+The implementation of the pattern can be in the following Java source files: <i>FacilityUser.java, Inspector.java, User.java, UserAbstract.java, UserInterface.java, Observer.java, InspectionInterface.java, MaintenanceRequestInterface.java, ReservationInterface.java, and Request.java.</i>

-## Project Features
+## Features

 #### Facility.java